MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 Scripts do have their own scope.
 If you are debugging a script, and you reach a breakpoint in the script, you enter the script scope.

-#### Private Option
+### Private Option

-Aliases and variables have an Option property that can take a value of Private.
-Items that have the Private option can be viewed and changed in the scope in which they are created, but they cannot be viewed or changed outside that scope.
+Aliases and variables have an **Option** property that can take a value of **Private**.
+Items that have the **Private** option can be viewed and changed in the scope in which they are created, but they cannot be viewed or changed outside that scope.

 For example, if you create a variable that has a private option in the global scope and then run a script, `Get-Variable` commands in the script do not